I love chicken tortilla soup. The combination of flavors and textures is a party in my mouth.

 The homemade tortilla strips are a cinch.
 Take a corn tortilla, brush it with olive oil, and sprinkle with salt.
 Bake at 350 for about 10 minutes and you’re done!

 Top with tortilla strips, cheese, sour cream, avocado and cilantro.
+Adding avocado to this soup is my favorite!
+It adds that California flare that I love.

 - 1/2 onion, diced